GoogleCloudPlatform/git-gerrit-subcommand/README.md

 The sub-command `start-work` acutally creates a new branch.
 The development will happen under that branch.

 The sub-command `submit` squashes all commits in the current branch and submit it to `gerrit`.
 The branch name is used as `Change-Id`.

+## FAQ

+1. `git gerrit submit` failed due to SSO failure(or network failure etc.), what to do?

+   - do `git gerrit submit -f` to forcefully resubmit.